mindstorm38/portablemc/README.md

 Do you want to authenticate using your Mojang account ?

 It's now possible using `-l` *(`--login`)* followed by your email or username (for legacy account).
-You will be asked for the password after starting the launcher. *If you don't want cache the session, you can use `-t` (`--temp-login`) flag.*
+You will be asked for the password once the launcher is start. *If you don't want cache the session, you can use `-t` (`--temp-login`) flag.*

 > Session are stored in a separated file from official launcher *(`.minecraft/portablemc_tokens`)*,